This document gives a high-level overview of chezmoi's source code for anyone interested in contributing to chezmoi.

 ||High-level tests of chezmoi's commands using

 As described in the reference manual, chezmoi evaluates the source state to compute a target state for the destination directory (typically your home directory).
 It then compares the target state to the actual state of the destination directory and performs any changes necessary to update the destination directory to match the target state.
-The concepts are represented directly in chezmoi’s code.
+These concepts are represented directly in chezmoi's code.

 chezmoi uses the generic term entry to describe something that it manages.
 Entries can be files, directories, symlinks, scripts, amongst other things.

-All of chezmoi’s interaction with the operating system is abstracted through the
+All of chezmoi's interaction with the operating system is abstracted through

 System interface.
 A

-System includes functionality to read and write files
+System includes functionality to read and write

-and directories and execute commands. chezmoi makes a distinction between
+files and directories and execute commands. chezmoi makes a distinction between

 idempotent commands that can be run multiple times without modifying the